Relation-Algebraic Verification of Disjoint-Set Forests: Verifying disjoint-set forests -- union and ranks

 Appendix \ref{section.forest-properties} discusses a selection of results used for proving the correctness union-sets; see Theorem \ref{theorem.union-sets}.

 Correctness of the union-sets operation would not be affected if the assignment in line 8 was replaced with $\aset{p}{s}{r}$.
-More efficient implementations of union-sets therefore decide which of these two assignments to use based on heuristics such as union-by-rank \cite{TarjanLeeuwen1984}, which we consider in the remainder of this paper.
+More efficient implementations of union-sets therefore decide which of these two assignments to use based on heuristics such as union-by-rank \cite{TarjanLeeuwen1984}.
 The rank of a node is a natural number giving an upper bound on the depth of the subtree at the node.
 It is more efficient to add a link from the root with smaller rank to the other.
 Using ranks in a disjoint-set forest implementation requires comparisons and simple arithmetic operations.
 We implement this extension in the relation-algebraic framework using basic Peano arithmetic.

-\subsection{Peano Structures}
+\subsection{Peano structures}

 Disjoint-set forests and their algorithms can be implemented using many different data structures in Isabelle/HOL; for example, \cite{LammichMeis2012} uses lists and arrays over the built-in type of natural numbers.
 The aim of this paper is to verify the correctness of disjoint-set forests using relation-algebraic structures, hence we need to encode natural numbers as elements of relation algebras.
 Peano arithmetic offers a simple yet suitable foundation for such an encoding.